Node status and actions

 Rest of the status types do not have any user actions, as they are mostly transient and will end up in one of the above statuses.

-NoteAdd Node just recreates a new backing instance for an existing node in the universe or cluster.
+NoteAdd Node just recreates a new backing instance for an existing node in the universe.
 To add a completely new node (as in, increase the number of nodes in the universe), one can use the Edit Universe option to expand the universe.

 There are two broad set of use cases: